When is the best time to get travel insurance?

 How long travel insurance cover lasts depends on the type of policy you choose:

-Single trip cover ends on the day you are due to return home from the trip in question.
+Single trip insurance - cover ends on the day you return home from the trip in question.
+Many policies have a maximum trip length, typically around 31 days.

-Annual multi-trip cover lasts for 12 months from the start date you chose for your policy.
-Some policies have a maximum trip length of 31 days.
+Annual multi-trip insurance - cover lasts for 12 months from the start date you chose for your policy.

-Long-stay cover, like single-trip cover, protects you for a specific period and ends on the date you are due to return home.
+Long-stay insurance - protects you for being away from home for a longer period of time (often for 12-18 months) and ends on the date you return home.

 What happens if I am delayed coming home?